 land including freehold

 buildings including freehold

+equipment

-equipment11.2 Fixed Assets are depreciated at the following rates: buildings – over 50 years, fixtures, fittings and equipment – over 5 years and computer equipment – over 4 years.
+11.2 Fixed Assets are depreciated at the following rates: buildings – over 50 years, fixtures, fittings and equipment – over 5 years and computer equipment – over 4 years.

 11.3 All items purchased with a value over the academy’s capitalisation limit of £5,000 must be entered in an asset register.
 Other attractive items below the limit could be included to assist with insurance claims.
 The Asset Register helps: